Carroll County Sheriff's Office

 • 1 padded cell

-Visitation Days
+Visitation Days:

 • All cell block phones will be turned off during the visitation time frames.

-Incoming Mail
+Incoming Mail:

-Phone Calls
+Phone Calls:

-Visits from Clergy or Attorneys
+Visits from Clergy or Attorneys:

-Property for inmates must have their names on the items.
-Property, money, or money orders can be left at the front desk and all monies will be applied to the inmate accounts during the next business day and receipt issued to the inmate.
-Any special needed items must be either cleared by the Jail Commander, designee, or the medical staff.
+• Property for inmates must have their names on the items.
+Property, money, or money orders can be left at the front lobby window.
+All funds will be applied to the inmate accounts during the next business day and receipt issued to the inmate.
+If you are dropping money for an inmate to purchase Commissary, it is recommended you drop the funds off no later than Thursday afternoon in time for Friday Commissary, as the deposit needs to be processed.

 Property Allowed:

-• Four (4) Pair socks
+• Four (4) Pair socks (white and/or light grey only)

-• Four (4) T-shirts (white only)
+• Four (4) T-shirts (white and/or light grey only)

-• Four (4) under garments (white only)
+• Four (4) under garments (white and/or light grey only)

-• Four (4) bras (no under-wires white only)
+• Four (4) bras (no under-wires; white and/or light grey only)

 • Four (4) books or magazines (discretion of corrections staff)

-Inmate Programs
+Inmate Programs:

 The Carroll County Jail provides several programs for inmates during their confinement.